assen-totin/cdn/README.md

 Write them to the metadata storage which will be used by CDN for authorisation (e.g., to the MySQL database).

 - Original file name.
-Will be used when serving the file with Attachment disposition.
+Will be used when serving the file with `Attachment` disposition.
 - Upload timestamp.
-Will be compared to If-None-Match, If-Modified-Since.
+Will be compared to `If-Modified-Since` request header.
-- Etag: will be used for Etag.
+- Etag: will be used for `Etag` response header and compared to `If-None-Match` request header.
 - MIME type.
-Will be used as Content-Type.
+Will be used as `Content-Type`.
 - Content disposition – serve inline or as attachment.
 - Size: file size in bytes.